 The Z3 features a lightweight, streamlined body design that makes it easy to maneuver in thick woods or the limited space of a ground blind or treestand.
 Hunters will also appreciate the scope’s generous field of view, ample eye relief, and simple Plex second focal plane (SFP) reticle.

 10 TenPoint HCA-09811 RangeMaster Pro 1.5-5x30 Crossbow Scope

 Rifles aren’t the only weapons used for low light shooting.
-If a crossbow is more your speed, this awesome scope from TenPoint makes the perfect hunting partner.
+If a crossbow is more your speed, this awesome crossbow scope for low light from TenPoint makes the perfect hunting partner.